Personal data collected by us is processed in accordance with The Data Protection (Bailiwick of Guernsey) Law, 2017, the “Law”.

 Data Protection Officer

-(3) Upon contacting us via email or a contact form, we will store the data you share with us (your email address and, if applicable, your name and telephone number) in order to answer your question.
+(3.2) Upon contacting us via email or a contact form on our website, we will store the data you share with us (your email address and, if applicable, your name and telephone number) in order to answer your question.
 We will delete the data collected in this context after the purpose is no longer necessary or will limit their processing if legal retention requirements apply.
 The processing of this data is necessary to process your request and any subsequent order.
-The data processing shall be carried out in accordance with Article 6 (1) (a) of the GDPR.

 § 2 YOUR RIGHTS

-(2) You additionally have the right to lodge a complaint with a supervisory authority for data protection about our processing of your personal data.
+(2.3) You additionally have the right to lodge a complaint with a supervisory authority for data protection about our processing of your personal data.
+The details are listed at the details of this policy.

 § 3 COLLECTION OF PERSONAL DATA DURING VISITS TO OUR WEBSITE

 (1) If you visit our website for purely informational purposes, meaning you do not register or provide other information to us, we collect only the personal data transmitted to our server by your browser.
-If you would like to view our website, we collect the following data which are technically necessary for us to display our website and to ensure its stability and security (legal basis is sentence 1 point [f] of Article 6 GDPR):
+If you would like to view our website, we collect the following data which are technically necessary for us to display our website and to ensure its stability and security– IP address

 – Date and time of request